gitlabhq/gitlab-runner/docs/faq/index.md

 ## `No URL provided, cache will not be uploaded`

-This occurs when caching is configured for the job, but the GitLab Runner Helper does not have a pre-signed URL to access a remote cache.
+This occurs when caching is configured for the job, but the GitLab Runner helper does not have a pre-signed URL to access a remote cache.
 This might be caused by a problem with credentials configuration in `config.toml`.
 If there is a problem with the credentials configuration, a diagnostic error message is added to the GitLab Runner process log.